Pol-Title IX Employee Sexual Misconduct

 C. Appeal Phase

 Both parties have the right to appeal the dismissal of a Formal Complaint and/or a determination regarding responsibility.
+This appeal will be conducted in an impartial manner by an impartial decision-maker.

 Bases for Appeal.
 The bases for appeal include: 1) a procedural irregularity that affected the outcome of the matter; 2) new evidence that was not reasonably available at the time of the determination regarding responsibility or dismissal that could affect the outcome of the matter; 3) whether there was sufficient information presented at the hearing to establish, by a preponderance of the evidence, that Sexual Misconduct occurred; and 4) the Title IX Coordinator, Investigator or Hearing Officer had a conflict of interest or bias for or against the Complainant or Respondent generally or the individual Complainant or Respondent that affected the outcome of the matter.

 Notice of Appeal.
 A written notice of appeal must be submitted electronically to the appeal officer within 10 business days of notice of the dismissal or the issuance of the written determination of responsibility.
 The notice of appeal should explicitly state the bases for appeal and an explanation supporting the bases for appeal.
 Upon receipt of the notice of appeal, the appeal officer must promptly notify the other party in writing that an appeal has been filed and provide the other party reasonable time to submit a written statement in support of or challenging the outcome.
+The appeal officer will serve as a neutral party free from bias or conflict of interest and will review the appeal in an impartial manner.

 Final Decision.
 The appeal officer must issue a written determination describing the result of the appeal and the rationale for the result.
 The appeal officer may uphold the dismissal or determination of responsibility, may overturn the dismissal or determination of responsibility, may modify the determination of responsibility (including sanction) in whole or in part, may remand the matter for further investigation and/or hearing, or request additional information before making a decision.
 The written determination must be issued to the parties simultaneously.
 The decision of the appeal officer is final.
 The determination of responsibility becomes final either on the date that the University provides the parties with written determination of the result of the appeal, if an appeal is filed, or the date on which an appeal would no longer be considered timely, if an appeal is not filed.